Caseware Master Product & Services Agreement

 6.2 The foregoing warranty shall not apply to (i) any modification, Enhancement made to the Products or Software by any party other than Caseware or its authorized agent; (ii) the use of the Products and Software in a manner other than as contemplated in this Agreement or the Documentation; or (iii) the failure by Customer to report a warranty claim within the warranty period specified set out above.

-6.3 Caseware's sole responsibility for a valid warranty claim of the warrant provided in Section 6.2 shall be, in Caseware's sole discretion, to (i) advise Customer how to achieve substantially the same functionality with the Products or Software as described in the Documentation through a procedure different from that set forth in the Documentation, or (ii) terminate the applicable Order Form, and/or this Agreement, and refund a pro-rated amount of the Fees for that particular Product paid by Customer for the calendar month in which Caseware receives written notice of the warranty claim.
+6.3 Caseware's sole responsibility for a valid warranty claim of the warranty provided in this Section 6 shall be, in Caseware's sole discretion, to (i) advise Customer how to achieve substantially the same functionality with the Products or Software as described in the Documentation through a procedure different from that set forth in the Documentation, or (ii) terminate the applicable Order Form, and/or this Agreement, and refund a prorated amount of the Fees for that particular Product paid by Customer for the calendar month in which Caseware receives written notice of the warranty claim.

 SCHEDULE 3 - SOFTWARE AS A SERVICE TERMS